 Linda has been with Rodale Institute since May 1999 managing various accounting and human resources functions.
 Linda graduated from Penn State University with a degree in Business Administration.

-Stacy assists with grant proposals, manages federal and non-federal grant expenses and budgets, and monitors completion of grant deliverables and reporting requirements.
-Stacy holds a B.A. in Accounting from Millersville University and has been working in the nonprofit industry for over 15 years.
+Stacy manages the submission of competitive grant proposals, monitors federal and non-federal grant expenses, budgets and forecasts, and oversees the completion of grant deliverables, reporting, and close-out.
+Stacy holds a B.A. in Accounting from Millersville University and has been working in grants management in the nonprofit industry for over 15 years.

 Programs Support Assistant and Travel Coordinator